micked99/wspr-to-sondehub-script/README.md

 With the help of Ai and Eduard/YO3ICT I managed to fix a couple of bugs and improve the script even a bit further.

-Bugfixes: The wspr db we scrape the data from have evolved over time and it had from the begining a 12 rows of data but does at the moment have 14 rows, the script throwed a complaint though it worked fine, just a heads up - its now been fixed, tnx Eduard for figuring this part out.
+Bugfixes: The wspr db we scrape the data from have evolved over time and it had from the begining a 12 rows of data but does at the moment have 14 rows, the script throwed a complaint though it worked fine, just a heads up - its now been fixed, tnx Eduard for figuring this part out.<br>

-The daycount in the html uploader was set to a fixed 30 day month, it did not count Feb as 28 or take leap years in account etc, its now been fixed and use a library to handle this, this lib is already in most distros but you might need to: pip install python-dateutil, Now your duration will correctly show things like:
+The daycount in the html uploader was set to a fixed 30 day month, it did not count Feb as 28 or take leap years in account etc, its now been fixed and use a library to handle this, this lib is already in most distros but you might need to: pip install python-dateutil, Now your duration will correctly show things like:<br>
-1mo 2d instead of 1mo 0d (when crossing real month boundaries)
+1mo 2d instead of 1mo 0d (when crossing real month boundaries)<br>
-February handled correctly (28/29 days)
+February handled correctly (28/29 days)<br>
-No long-term drift
+No long-term drift<br>

 Added features.

-You can now set a frequency span in balloon.ini which you can filter out that just balloon data within a specific and narrow freq span gets through and decoded, important as the balloon in air at the same time have skyrocked over the last years, there can be up to 4 balloons using the same "channel" only divided by frequency.
+You can set a frequency span in balloon.ini which you can filter out that just balloon data within a specific and narrow freq span gets through and decoded, important as the balloon in air at the same time have skyrocked over the last years, there can be up to 4 balloons using the same "channel" only divided by frequency.<br>

+The html map now autoamaticly change colour every time it crosses over release longitude, making it easier to keep trak of the laps.<br>